You enable and configure certificate authentication from the Unified Access Gateway administration console.

 - Consent form content, if a consent form displays before authentication.

-- In the admin UI Configure Manually section, click Select.
+- In the Unified Access Gateway admin UI, navigate to the Configure Manually section and click Select.

 - Configure the X.509 Certificate form.